 During APICT, the islet cells responsible for producing insulin are removed from your pancreas, before your pancreas is surgically removed.

 The islet cells are mixed with a special solution, which is injected into your liver.
 If the APICT procedure is successful, the islet cells remain in your liver and begin to produce insulin.

-In the short-term, APICT appears to be effective, but you may need additional insulin treatment in the long-term.
-See guidelines from the National Institute for Health and Care Excellence about autologous pancreatic islet cell transplantation for more information.
+In the short term, APICT appears to be effective, but you may need additional insulin treatment in the long term.
+See guidelines from the National Institute for Health and Care Excellence (NICE) about autologous pancreatic islet cell transplantation for more information.

 Page last reviewed: 05/03/2015